voxeet/comms-app-web-getting-started-auth0/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the CC0 1.0 Universal license.
 See the [LICENSE](LICENSE.txt) file for more info.

 ## Learn More